Remote and Online Classes

 Hybrid Approach for the School of Graduate Studies

 FIT is using a hybrid approach for teaching studio/lab courses in the School of Graduate Studies.
-FIT's on-campus graduate-level courses in fall 2020 are those dependent upon access to specialized equipment and facilities.
+FIT's on-campus graduate-level courses in spring 2021 are those dependent upon access to specialized equipment and facilities.
 Select courses from the following programs are available for in-person instruction: Art Market Studies, Cosmetics and Fragrance Marketing and Management, Exhibition and Experience Design, Fashion Design, Global Fashion Management, and Illustration.
 (Fashion and Textile Studies will not offer in-person classes.)

 Continuing Education and Precollege